Jaber-git/wordpress-themes/readme.txt

-we learn how to create inside an admin page a custom css how to retrieve bd data into template preview
+we learn how to create inside an admin page a custom css how to retrieve bd data into template preview tut 7 media uploader is built with js